MicrosoftDocs/well-architected/well-architected/operational-excellence/tradeoffs.md

 - Components that surround the workload and support its operations, like automation or a custom control plane, must also be in scope for regular security hardening and testing.

 - Routine, ad hoc, and emergency operations increase the points of contact with the workload.
-A Zero Trust approach requires that these processes are considered attack vectors and must be included in the security controls and validation for the workload.
+A zero trust approach requires that these processes are considered attack vectors and must be included in the security controls and validation for the workload.

 - The observability platform of the system collects logs and metrics about the workload, which can be a valuable source of information disclosure.
 Therefore, the workload's security needs to extend to protect data sinks from internal and external threats.